Struct RateLimits

 pub fn is_limited(&self) -> bool

-pub fn clean_expired(&mut self)
+pub fn clean_expired(&mut self, now: Instant)

 Removes expired rate limits from this instance.

-pub fn check(&self, scoping: ItemScoping<'_>) -> Self
+pub fn check(&self, scoping: ItemScoping) -> Self

 Checks whether any rate limits apply to the given scoping.

-pub fn check_with_quotas( &self, quotas: &[Quota], scoping: ItemScoping<'_> ) -> Self
+pub fn check_with_quotas<'a>( &self, quotas: impl IntoIterator<Item = &'a Quota>, scoping: ItemScoping, ) -> Self

 pub fn iter(&self) -> RateLimitsIter<'_>

-Returns an iterator over the rate limits.
+Returns an iterator over all rate limits in this collection.

 pub fn longest(&self) -> Option<&RateLimit>